enahwe/Csv2Hive/README.md

 ```
 ### Example 6 (creating a Hive table with a separated header)
 Sometimes you have to upload some big Dumps which consist in big CSV files but without inner headers, also those files are often accompanied by a small separated file which describes the header.
 No problem, the only thing you will have to do before is to edit a short file containing the header in one line, and by using the same delimiter as the one inside the Dump.
+Finally, you will have to specify the new header file with the option '-s' as follows :
 ```
 $ csv2hive.sh --create -s airports.header --table-name airports airports-noheader.csv
 ```